 They are then introduced preventive controls also called intelligent instruments, namely:

-you do not just shoot and record images, but are able to automatically detect abnormal behaviors or events, report them, and possibly record.
+you do not just shoot and record images, but are able to automatically detect abnormal behaviors or events, report them, and eventually recorded.

 And to follow, even more interesting, is what the Ombudsman says about such systems: